syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/How-to.md

 }
 {% endhighlight %}

-## Loading ListView as a contentview of SfPopupLayout
+## Loading ListView as a content view of SfPopupLayout

 SfPopupLayout allows you to load ListView as a content view.